-The authors acknowledge the helpful comments of three anonymous reviewers on an earlier version of the paper.
 The authors would like to acknowledge support from the Southern California Association of Governments for facilitating this research.
 The authors are grateful to Lisa Macias for her help in typesetting and formatting this document.
+Three anonymous reviewers provided very useful comments on the earlier version of this paper.
+Finally, the authors acknowledge support from the